 What a city.
 What a festival.
 Here’s hoping we’ll be back again soon!

-Tommy Sands told me that Danny Kyle visited County Down a few times.
-He came particularly for the Fiddlers Green International Folk Festival in Rostrevor.
+When we returned, Tommy Sands told me that Danny Kyle visited County Down a few times.
+He came especially for the Fiddlers Green International Folk Festival in Rostrevor.
 Tommy mentioned that Danny Kyle’s ashes are scattered in the meadow of Kilbroney Park.
-Hard to believe, but that spot is beautiful; the view out on Carlingford Lough, with the Mournes behind and the Fairy Glen at the foot of the meadow.
+Hard to believe, but that spot is particularly beautiful; the view out on Carlingford Lough, with the Mournes behind and the Fairy Glen at the foot of the meadow.

 A peaceful place to rest.